mariel-duran/Final-Project-SDA/README.md

 - 1.04 Properly formatting of the result body within the guide page - 8h
 - 1.05 Add hamburger button to the guide header, it should be clickable, and we should be able to see "home" link- 8h
 ### APP LOGIC STAGE:
-- 1.06 Add logic for removing puctuations - 8h
+- 1.06 Add logic for removing punctuations - 8h
 - 1.07 Add logic to covert text to upper case and lower case - 8h
 - 1.08 Add logic to remove new line from text - 8h
 - 1.09 Add logic to remove extra space - 8h